aej/small/microservice-frontend/README.md

 The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
 In order to consume this value, we need to have it defined in the environment.
-This can be done using two ways: either in your shell or in a `.env` file.
+This can be done using two ways: either in your shell or in a `posts.env` file.
 Both of these ways are described in the next few sections.

 Having access to the `NODE_ENV` is also useful for performing actions conditionally: